One of my greatest culinary discoveries since arriving in Switzerland just has to be Rösti.

 Variations

-Bernese Roesti: Add streaky bacon, cut in small strips (lardons) orcubes.
+Bernese Roesti: Add streaky bacon and cut it into small strips (lardons) or cubes.

 (Serves 4)